Are the new excited $\Omega_c$ baryons negative parity states?: Mass sum rules for and baryons

 From this expression it follows that the structures proportional to $p_\mu$ and $\gamma_\mu$ contain contributions from $1/2$ states and it follows from eq.~(\ref{eq:9}) that only $\sim g_{\mu \nu}$ structure contains the contribution of $\frac{3}{2}$ states.
 For this reason in the next discussion, we choose only structures $\sim \slashed{p} g_{\mu \nu}$ or $g_{\mu\nu}$ in order to analyze the mass and residues of the spin $\frac{3}{2}$ states.

 Now let us turn our attention to the calculation of the correlator function from QCD side by using the operator product expansion (OPE).
-For performing calculation we need the expression of light (strange quark) and heavy quark propagators.
-Their expressions in $x$ representation are given in~\cite{Aliev:2002ra,Wang:2017hej} and~\cite{Wang:2017vnc}, respectively:
+For performing calculation, we need the expression of light (strange quark) and heavy quark propagators.
+Up to dimension eight operators, the expression of the light quark propagator in $x$ representation is given in~\cite{Aliev:2002ra,Wang:2008vg}

+The vacuum expectation values of the quark and gluon field product also give contribution to the quark propogator.
+This matrix element is determined in following way~\cite{Wang:2008vg}.